-Whether you’re a new content creator or running a small business, success on YouTube is important.
+Whether you’re a new content creator or small business owner, success on YouTube is important.
 Good video marketing can mean a huge boost to your business, a supplementary income, or even a full-blown career.
-Here are just a few reasons you should make the most of YouTube:

 Crafting an attention-grabbing thumbnail is well worth the extra time.
 After all, 90% of the top-performing videos on YouTube feature custom thumbnails, so yours should too.